 As Emmy went off the next morning for her ski lesson, I handed her instructor a piece of paper with my mobile number on it.
 ‘Ah yes’, Stephane said slyly, with a wink.
 ‘I will call you’.
 The blood rushed to my cheeks, I was so embarrassed.
 But no need – he quickly held up his hand, laughing.
 Obviously well-used to over-protective mothers fearing for their precious children’s safety, he understood exactly what the piece of paper was for and reassured me kindly.

-On the piste in La Plagne
+Skiing and snowboarding in La Plagne

 Feeling confident that Emmy was in capable hands, my husband Ali and I savoured our mornings exploring La Plagne’s wide variety of pistes.
 85% of these are blue or red, making it an intermediate skier’s wonderland with otherworldly, uplifting scenery to match.
 We stuck mostly to the blues, swooping down long, empty, open stretches, zig-zagging across narrow, tree-lined runs, and cutting through some of La Plagne’s smaller, more traditional villages.